This post may contain affiliate links.

 They agreed when we told them of late-night noise, screaming toddlers and cigarette smoke leaking in from the corridor.
 Add to that the horrific Alexandria traffic and general lack of charm and we’d had enough.

-Throw in Chef feeling unwell ( an accidental hangover, not his fault), followed by being ripped off over coffee at Alexandria bus station by a grinning, rotten toothed scum bag, and our run of crap luck continued.
+Throw in Chef feeling unwell ( an accidental hangover, not his fault after 1 can of dodgy beverage), followed by being ripped off over coffee at Alexandria bus station by a grinning, rotten-toothed scum bag, and our run of crap luck continued.

 Our journey from bus station to Sphinx took 4 times as long as it should, our taxi kept overheating forcing us to stop every few minutes for our driver to release the steam and top up the water.